Connect with a Local Provider

 There is a false belief that mental illness is something you can "think your way out of."
 This misunderstanding leads people who could benefit from treatment to suffer in silence.
 By changing the way we talk about our feelings, thoughts and behaviors, we can normalize our experiences and lessen the unfair stigma that comes with these challenges.

-Replacing "mental health" with "brain health issue" in everyday conversations helps us recognize the biological and neurological basis for conditions like anxiety or depression.
+Replacing "mental health" with "brain health" in everyday conversations helps us recognize the biological and neurological basis for conditions like anxiety or depression.

 This understanding — that brain health is not so different from your physical health after all — will encourage people who are suffering to get the help they need and deserve.